Manage content locations and URL addresses¶

 When you edit a link in the Link manager, you cannot change the URL address to one that already exists in the system.

-Once you save the link, it is automatically be marked as "Valid".
+Once you save the link, it's automatically be marked as "Valid".

 Each content item can have one or more URL aliases.
-They are additional URLs that can be used to access this content item.
+They're additional URLs that can be used to access this content item.

 For each new alias, you can set the following options:

-• Redirect to alias destination - when toggled on, the alias will redirect to the content item's actual URL.
+- Redirect to alias destination - when toggled on, the alias redirects to the content item's actual URL.

-• Place at the website root - when toggled, the alias will be created in the root of the website.
-If this is toggled off, the alias will be relative to the parent of the content item.
+- Place at the website root - when toggled, the alias is created in the root of the website.
+If this is toggled off, the alias is relative to the parent of the content item.

 With wildcards, you can replace a portion of the URL address for many content items at the same time, for example, to shorten the path, or to make the path meaningful for the readers.